-If, after these levels of support have been in place and a child progresses they can move down a level of need or if they have made progress and their level of achievement is in line with National Expectations they can be removed from the School Record of Need.
+If, after these levels of support have been in place and a child progresses so they have made progress and their level of achievement is in line with National Expectations, they can be removed from the School Record of Need.

-Referral for an Education, Health and Care Plan (previously called Statements)
+Referral for an Education, Health and Care Plan

-If a child has lifelong or significant difficulties they may undergo a Statutory Assessment Process which is usually requested by the school but can be requested by a parent.
+If a child has lifelong or significant difficulties that cannot be met at School Support, they may undergo a Statutory Assessment Process which is usually requested by the school but can be requested by a parent.
 This will occur where the complexity of need or a lack of clarity around the needs of the child are such that a multi-agency approach to assessing that need, to planning provision and identifying resources, is required.